10 Best Professional Chainsaws in 2023 – Reviews, Top Picks & Guide

 Do I Have Enough Power?

-A 12-15-amp motor (for electric models; 20-30cc for gas-powered) is all you really need to get the most out of your chainsaw.
+A 12-15-amp motor (for electric models; 20-30cc for gas-powered) is all you need to get the most out of your chainsaw.
 This will allow you to cut even the toughest pieces of lumber.
-Anything under this will restrict you when cutting certain materials, thus warranting a different type of chainsaw anyway.
+Anything under this will restrict you when cutting certain materials, thus warranting a different type of chainsaw.

 How Tough is the Chainsaw?

-Don’t settle for anything less when it comes to the toughness of your chainsaw.
-When we say this, we mean that the casing of your chainsaw should be able to withstand some punishment.
+Don’t settle for anything less regarding the toughness of your chainsaw.
+When we say this, we mean that the casing of your chainsaw should be able to withstand punishment.

-Dealing with such a dangerous tool means that the casing shouldn’t crack or break, even after prolonged periods.
-That’s why we always recommend only buying from a retailer that provides a full long-term warranty on their chainsaws.
-It’s simply a risk you shouldn’t take.
+Dealing with such a dangerous tool means the casing shouldn’t crack or break, even after prolonged periods.
+That’s why we recommend only buying from a brand with a full long-term warranty on their chainsaws.

 Does it Come with Safety Features?

-Other types of chainsaws will automatically shut down if there’s a problem with the battery to stop any overheating.
+Other chainsaws will automatically shut down if there’s a problem with the battery to stop overheating.

 How Easy is it to Handle?